Se0ngYe0l/Seg-Zero/README.md

 ```
 You will get the thinking process in command line, like:

-> The object in question is a bicycle with watermelon wheels.
-The watermelon wheels are the most unusual part of the bicycle, as they are not typical bicycle wheels.
-The bicycle itself is a common object, but the watermelon wheels make it stand out.
+> The image shows a bicycle with wheels that have been replaced with large, round objects resembling watermelon slices.
+The unusual aspect of the image is the substitution of the bicycle wheels with these watermelon-like objects, which is not a typical feature of a bicycle.
+The rest of the bicycle appears to be a standard design, but the wheels are the focal point of the image.

 And the mask will be presented in **inference_scripts** folder.